pluckyporcupine/raylib-carp/README.md

 I almost definitely need to re-evaluate how structs with static-length arrays are initialized.

-*You may not be able to copy certain structs yet.* I'm adding `copy` functions for structs as needed right now.
+*You may not be able to copy certain structs yet.* For the time being, I'm adding `copy` functions for structs as needed.

 However, all known potential issues only affect 3D games.
 You should already be more than capable of creating 2D games with these bindings.